Common Aadhaar Problems and Their Solutions

 Always carry original and photocopies of valid Proof of Identity (PoI) and Proof of Address (PoA) documents, along with your birth certificate for Proof of Date of Birth, to any Aadhaar enrolment or update centre.

-Fingerprint Scan Difficulties
+Fingerprint Scan Challenges

 If the initial attempts fail, the operator might ask you to wash your hands or apply a moisturiser to improve the print quality.
 Persistence and proper hand placement are key to a successful fingerprint capture.

-Iris Scan Problems
+Iris Scan Issues

-Similar to fingerprints, iris scans can also encounter difficulties during enrolment.
+Similar to fingerprints, iris scans can also encounter challenges during enrolment.
 Factors such as poor lighting conditions, involuntary eye movements, or certain eye conditions like cataracts can affect the clarity of the iris image.
 You might be asked to blink several times or adjust your head position.

 Wearing glasses or contact lenses can sometimes interfere with the scan, so you may be asked to remove them temporarily.
 The operator will guide you to ensure your eyes are correctly aligned with the scanner for an accurate capture.